FusionAuth/fusionauth-site/site/_posts/2021-04-08-open-source-auth-considerations.md

 ### Support

-For solutions that are truly free and open source, often the only support avenue available is submitting a detailed issue via the project's issue tracker and hoping that one of the project maintainers gets back to you.
+For solutions that are truly free and open source, often the only support avenue available is submitting a detailed issue via the project's issue tracker and hoping one of the project maintainers gets back to you.
 The timeline for this is very undefined, and many open-source maintainers are overwhelmed with the volume of issues that projects get.
 This can be problematic for something as crucial to an application as an authentication provider, but that's the tradeoff for getting something completely free.

 On the plus side, many open-source projects have started introducing paid support tiers, often provided by an affiliated company.
 If you choose to go with this option, you don't get the product entirely for free, but you usually get an SLA with not only guaranteed support but a guaranteed response time as well.
 You'll have peace of mind knowing someone knowledgeable about the product is ready and able to answer your questions in a timely manner.